ohm-vishwa/Cpp_Project/README.md

 **Game_guess Class:** It includes methods for `generating a random number`, allowing the user to `guess the number`.

-**Main Function:** The main function _initializes and runs the Snake-Water-Gun game_, and then it _asks the user if they want to play again._ The program continues until the *user guess correct number*.
+**Main Function:** The main function _initializes and runs the Snake-Water-Gun game_, and then it _asks the user if they want to play again._ run guess number game function until the *user guess correct number*.

 **Helper Functions:** There are several helper functions for `setting text color`, `loading animations`, and `printing string with various styles`.